 - Arrange pieces of gravel and sea glass on any bare patches

-Caring for your Succulent Planter
+Caring for Succulent Planters

 After you have the jar completed and planted up, leave it undisturbed for six weeks.
 Keep it in a bright but not hot window — east or west-facing is best — and water sparingly.
 In the winter every few weeks and in the summer once a week.
 It will take up to six weeks for the cuttings to grow roots.

 Once it gets going, prune any bushy growth out with small scissors and use those cuttings to create even more planters.
 If any plants fail to thrive or bite the dust, just pull them out and replace them with others.
 You can keep a planter like this going for a year or more depending on how diligent you are with pruning.

 How old are the succulents you put in the jar?
 I have a lot of succulent seeds that I ordered, in a fit of creativity, and I am thinking it takes a long time for them to get big.
 The seeds are very tiny and I haven’t tried to plant any yet.
 But your ideas are great and spark my interest.